chen-siyuan/usaco-java/README.md

 This repository is for storing my practice solutions for USACO contests.
 I'm currently in Rank Silver.

+## Where to find the problems

+Most problems could be found on the [USACO website](http://www.usaco.org/index.php?page=contests).
+Earlier problems could be found on the [PKU JudgeOnline](http://poj.org/).

 ## Naming conventions

 USACO hosts four online contests each year, one in March, one in December, one in January, and one in February.
 For each contest, there would be three problems, namely Problem 1, Problem 2, and Problem 3.